mawinkler/playground-one/docs/scenarios/asrm/virtual-machine-attack-path.md

 ## Setup

 The Playground One configuration for EC2 (`ec2` or `instances`) creates two Linux servers when enabled in the config tool.
 The one of interest is the `db1` instance since it get's an instance profile assigned which allows read access to RDS.
+Contrary to all other instances this instance will use a dedicated security group which is open to the internet using the CIDR block `0.0.0.0/0`.

 Verify, that you have `EC2 - create RDS Database` enabled in your configuration.